Dendi6/React-football-belajar/README.md

 This application was developed to learn how to use React JS.
 The application uses Axios, and performs an API request from thefootballdb.

+you can access this aplication in the : [the-football-dc.web.app](the-football-dc.web.app)

 # Instalation
 Clone this repository using this command.
 > git clone https://github.com/Dendi6/React-football-belajar.git